thepaulmacca/thepaulmacca.github.io/_posts/2024-10-13-Kubernetes-Certification.md

 tags: [kubernetes, certifications]
 ---

 In this short post, I'm going to share some resources that you may find useful if you're thinking of pursuing any of the Kubernetes certifications soon.
+These are what have worked for me and many others.

 # Curriculum